 A real-life example is if I’m hungry, I’ll eat.
 Else (in other words, I’m not hungry), I won’t eat.
 Let’s take a look in python code!

-Let’s put it all together!
-Let’s see if we can create a program that takes prompts the user for their name.
+Let’s put together everything we’ve learned so far!
+Let’s see if we can create a program that prompts the user for their name.
 The user can write their name into the console.
-Then the computer can decide if their name is equal to your name, print out a response.
+Then the computer can decide if their name is equal to your name and print out a response.
 Else, print out a different response!

 Hint: Try talking out the different paths a computer can take!
 Make sure to identify what the if and else conditions are.